mcgill-csus/mcgill-csus-docs/constitution/body.md

 1. The executive council may call a general assembly at any time.

-2. Students should be notified of a general assembly at least 5 days prior the assembly.

-3. There are no restrictions or regulations regarding the motions at the general assembly.
+2. There are no restrictions or regulations regarding the motions or procedurs at the general assembly unless set by the current council.

-4. Students should be notified of the agenda at least 2 days prior to the assembly.

-5. The Quorum for a GA is 20% of the membership.
+3. The Quorum for a GA is 20% of the membership.

-6. Procedures at a GA are as seen fit by the current council.

-7. General assemblies are held at the discretion of the current council, but if at least 10% of students request a GA one must be held within 20 days of the request.
+4. General assemblies are held at the discretion of the current council, but if at least 10% of students request a GA one must be held within 20 days of the request.

 ## Committees of CSUS